 - Subverted (kinda) in the Mistborn Trilogy.
 The atium cache is initially desired for its monetary value, but when they finally find it near the end of the last book, money of any sort is kind of worthless...

-- A minor example in The Stormlight Archive.
+- A minor example in The Way of Kings.
 Each battle of the Shattered Plains (though not the war as a whole) is driven by the appearance of chasmfiend pupae, each of which contain an enormous gemstone.
 A "gemheart" represents a staggering amount of money, enough to fund an army for months, and also provides the gems that are used to magic up food for said armies.
+This has turned what was supposed to be a war for vengeance into just another contest between the nobles, which is extremely annoying for their soldiers, who are dying in droves on a daily basis.

 - Harpagon's cash-box with a ten thousand crowns in The Miser.

-- The Philosopher's Legacy in Metal Gear Solid 3 is a microfilm with details of bank accounts containing a colossal amount of money.
+- The Philosopher's Legacy in Metal Gear Solid 3 is a microfilm with details of bank accounts containing a colossal amount of money (described as "one hundred billion dollars" or "[...] enough to fight the war five times over".
 Enough, in fact, that despite the usual trapping of this trope, the group that gets their hands on it does take over the world.

-- In the first Ryu Ga Gotoku (known as Yakuza in the West), 10 Billion Yen disappears from the Tojo Clan's vault, sending Tokyo teetering on the brink of open gang warfare as everyone hunts down the missing money.
+- In the first Yakuza, 10 Billion Yen disappears from the Tojo Clan's vault, sending Tokyo teetering on the brink of open gang warfare as everyone hunts down the missing money.

 - In the third case of Dangan Ronpa, Monokuma offers ten billion yen to the first student to murder a classmate and escape the school.
 As it turns out, the killer in that case never cared about the money and just really wanted out.